Wizqdev/Wizqdev/README.md

 ---

-## 💡 **Wisdom Corner**
+## 💼 **Professional Philosophy**

-> "The best code is not just functional, it's elegant.
-It's not just working, it's maintainable.
-It's not just today, it's future-proof."
+> "Quality code is not just about functionality—it's about creating maintainable, scalable solutions that stand the test of time."

-> "Every bug is a teacher, every error is a lesson, every failure is a stepping stone to mastery."
+> "Every project is an opportunity to push boundaries, learn something new, and deliver exceptional value."

 ---

-## 🎨 **Profile Trophies**
+## 🏆 **Recognition & Achievements**

 <div align="center">
   <img src="https://github-profile-trophy.vercel.app/?username=Wizqdev&theme=radical&no-frame=true&column=7" alt="Trophies" />